Retro-Devils/WickedOS/README.md

 - Open Retroarch set controls

 - Repeat for standalone emus.
-Each one is a little different.

- Examples N64, PSP, Dreamcast etc.
+Each one is a little different.Examples N64, PSP, Dreamcast etc

- Standalone emus will be in android section of frontend.
+- Standalone emus will be in android section of frontend.

+- If frontend feels/operates weird.
+Go to options/App/controller config.
+It will display a controller that you can change the mapping .

+Controller Help

+- Press home one time will take you back to frontend .
+Twice will ask what app to launch.
+Select DIG .

+- My controller didn't work!!?!?
+Remeber this is android get a controller thats used with android.

+- Does bluetooth work .
+With right controller yes .

+- What controller do you recommend?
+Xbox One, PS4, and Gamesir(highest ranked) .

 ## Notes and comments